ugexe/dyncall/test/call_suite_aggrs/README.txt

-suite_aggrs for dyncall written in C and Lua.
+call_suite_aggrs for dyncall written in C and Lua.

 Tests aggregates (structs, unions and arrays) passed by value, along with other, non-aggregate args.
 Note, arrays are only passed/returned by value as